gasawase/BookHarbour/README.md

 ----TODO----

 HIGH PRIORITY:
+- write report and submit to prof
+	- read essays and figure out which fits best
 - loading pop up for when the books are loading in
 - save position that reader was last at in the book